 You may be ready to end your marriage right this minute, but it’s a journey, one that takes time.
-How much time, however, varies.
 No two marriages are identical, thus no two divorces unfold the same way.

-In some cases, it involves little more than filing the paperwork, paying the applicable fees, and waiting the specified time.
+In some cases, it involves little more than filing the paperwork, paying the applicable fees, and waiting a specified amount of time.
 This most commonly occurs in shorter marriages with no children and little or no shared property to divide.

 In general, the more complex a marriage, the more you have to deal with, the longer you should expect it to take.
-Children, tons of property, retirement funds, frequent conflict, and even the length of the marriage all play a part.
+Children, tons of property, retirement funds, frequent conflict, and even the length of the marriage itself all play a part.

-Many factors influence how long divorce takes.
+Many factors influence how long a divorce takes.
 Here are a few common hurdles people must clear in order to dissolve a marriage in Oregon in a timely fashion.

-Divorce Waiting Period
+The Waiting Period

 Child Custody Disputes

 This is such an emotional issue for parents, tempers often flare, and conflict is common.
 There are a lot of details to hash out and if you and your ex argue about every point, that slows things down.

-Custody cases involve where the child lives, child support orders, visitation, decision making authority, and more.
-All of this should be laid out in a parenting plan.
+Custody cases must resolve where the child lives, child support orders, visitation, decision-making authority, and more.
+All of this ultimately gets laid out in a parenting plan.
 Even if the two sides generally agree, it still takes a while to create this document.

 Related Reading: How Legal Marijuana Impacts Child Custody